themitosan/R3ditor-V2/README.md

 #### Linux
 It's exactly the same process to run on windows (nw)!
-The only difference is: To run R3V2:
+The only difference is - To run R3V2:

 * Open your terminal and navigate to R3V2 folder
 * Run <code>./nw</code>